ojoaofernandes/labs/redux/README.md

 ### Data Flow

-Redux architecture revolves around a strict unidirectional data flow.
-This means that all data in an application follow the same lifecycle pattern, making the logic of the
+Redux architecture turns around a strict unidirectional data flow.
+This means that all data in an application follows the same lifecycle pattern, making the logic of the application more predictale and easier to understand.
+It also motivates data normalization, so you don't end up with multiple, independent copies of the same data that are unaware of one another.

+The data lifecycle in any Redux application follows these 4 steps:

+1. A ```store.dispatch(action)``` is called;
+2. The Redux store calls the reducer function;
+3. The reducer outputs a brand-new single state tree;
+4. The Redux store saves the complete state tree returned by the reducer.